 So it’s better for corporations if the people who work for them (and frankly, also those who purchase from them) act within rigid social protocols.
 We’re familiar with this concept.
 Ever heard a supervisor say “train your customer”?

 When you put it all together, a corporation begins to look like this: a discrete thinking organism with regenerative components made up of people who act like machines and use machines.
 As such, a corporation may very well qualify as a cybernetic organism.

 In fact, here’s something I find quite fascinating: Megacorporations can grow their own components.
-They’ll have to expend enough energy (money) to ensure people keep having babies, babies with minimal nutrition, raised to learn just enough.
-But to tide them over and limit cost, the corporation can always hire the desperate, burn through its good people (giving 110%, anyone?), and then replace those components as they’re used up.
+They have to expend enough energy (money) to ensure people keep having babies, babies with minimal nutrition, raised to learn just enough, but to tide itself over and limit cost, the corporation can always hire the desperate, burn through its good people (giving 110%, anyone?), and then replace those components as they’re used up.

 Job-hopping is one result.
 Degradation of the education system is another.
 To survive, people will learn how to slip quickly into new mechanized roles.